clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Passive Reconnaissance.md

 Address: 104.26.10.229
 ```
 * A and AAAA records are used to return IPv4 and IPv6 addresses, respectively.
-  * This lookup is helpful to know from a penetration testing perspective.
+  * Lookup is helpful to know from a penetration testing perspective.
-    * The example above started with one domain name, and obtained three IPv4 addresses.
+    * Example above started with one domain name, and obtained three IPv4 addresses.
     * Each of these IP addresses can be further checked for insecurities, assuming they lie within the scope of the penetration test.
-* To learn about the email servers and configurations for a particular domain, issue `nslookup -type=MX tryhackme.com`.
+* To learn about the email servers and configurations for a particular domain, use `nslookup -type=MX tryhackme.com`.
-  * Here is an example:
+  * Example:
 ```
 nslookup -type=MX tryhackme.com